 Abundance is Letting go of Fear

 The attitude which is Appreciative Joy, is closely connected to this release from fear and envy, and the embrace of the mystery of embodied Consciousness.
-As we recognise the deep spirituality of embodiment or being in the body, and allow ourselves to expand empathetically into the collective dimensions of life so that we feel our natural physical sympathy with our fellow human beings, we find ourselves drawn to engage generously with the practicalities of Compassion – the practicalities of creating a reflection, in this concrete material world of skills and materials, of the beautiful world of energetic potentialities that is always there – waiting to be born.
+As we recognise the deep spirituality of embodiment, or being in the body, and allow ourselves to expand empathetically into the collective dimensions of life so that we feel our natural physical sympathy with our fellow human beings, we find ourselves drawn to engage generously with the practicalities of Compassion – the practicalities of creating a reflection, in this concrete material world of skills and materials, of the beautiful world of potentialities that is revealed when we attend to real needs.

 The Axes of the Mandala / Cross

 These two pairs or oppositions form the axes of the mandala – very like the vertical and horizontal members of the Christian cross.
 An understanding of how these dynamics, which are experienced as oppositions on the egoic level, are resolved on the level of Consciousness, is of enormous value for the meditator, and essential, in my view, to our understanding of the nature of mind.

 Zen practice – Living as Embodied Consciousness

-I shall be returning later in this series of posts on the brahmavihāras mediation-cycle, to reflect further on these important somatic dynamics of the mandala.
+I shall be returning later in this series of posts on the brahmavihāras meditation-cycle, to reflect further on these important somatic dynamics which are described by the mandala.
 In my next post however, I shall be talking a little about the Zen meditation practice of Zazen or ‘Just Sitting’, which has much to teach us about the art of living as embodied Consciousness in this Human Realm – and much to teach us about Appreciative Joy.